Planning your Israel Tour? How to Choose your Hotel Class.

 Comfort class (4 stars)

 Comfort class has the most fitting name of all five hotel categories, as it offers comfortable, nice rooms.
 Rooms are charming and clean.
 The BY 14 Tel Aviv is a great example of a comfort class hotel.
 The modern design and short walk from the iconic Tel Aviv boardwalk makes the BY 14 a go to for Comfort Class travelers.
-Out of our two budget hotel class options, we always recommend considering comfort class.
+Out of our two budget hotel class options, we always recommend considering comfort class for your Israel tour.

 Tourist Class (3 stars)

 Tourist class hotels (3 stars) offer guests, nice and pleasant accommodations during their stay.
 Full breakfasts are included, just like the other classes.
 We usually work with tourist class hotels in more central locations, allowing guests easy access to popular restaurants.
 Two Jerusalem Tourist class hotels are The Montefiore Hotel Jerusalem and the classic Jerusalem Tower Hotel.